NoCLin/git-scp/README.md

 [PyPI](https://pypi.org/project/git-scp/)

-Upload your Git Repo to Server directly (without Git push and pull).
+Upload your Git Repo to Server directly (without Git push, pull and server).

 As we are all aware, Git over SSH/TCP functions effectively and Git is a decentralized protocol.